 Custom materials to meet your specific needs

-If an off-the-peg training event does not meet your requirements, we can design customised training and learning solutions that reflect your business environment and the challenges your people face.
+If off-the-peg training does not meet your requirements, we can design customised learning solutions that reflect your business environment and the challenges your people face.

 Whether it is a two-day training event for team leaders, a self-study workbook for retail staff or an e-learning programme for new recruits, we research your needs and then design programmes, materials or events that learners will respond to and enjoy.

 These case studies are examples of how we work closely with clients to design and deliver learning programmes which meet their precise and specific needs.

 Training design for the ALERT disaster relief consortium

 In early 2018, the award-winning UK training company Walkgrove Ltd commissioned Word Smiths to work on a project to develop an integrated training support package for the ALERT consortium, led by HelpAge International.

 ALERT is an information management system that improves disaster preparedness.
 It helps humanitarian agencies to respond with greater speed, efficiency and effectiveness, before and immediately after a disaster strikes.

 We reviewed and re-worked existing training materials to produce a variety of resources for two training events: